IBM/kubernetes-networking/README.md

 For example you may want to restrict external inbound or outbound traffic to certain IP addresses.

 For this tutorial we'll use a network policy to restrict traffic between pods.
-Let's say that we want to limit access to the redis servers to the guestbook application.
+Let's say that we want to limit access to the redis servers to just the guestbook application.
 First we can observe that the redis servers are open to any pod by spinning up a Linux shell inside a pod and making a network connection to the redis servers' IP addresses and ports.